Aakriti28/Aakriti28/README.md

 Hey there!
-I am a senior undergraduate in the Department of Computer Science & Engineering at the Indian Institute of Technology Bombay.
+I am a first-year Master's student pursuing MSCS at the University of Illinois Urbana-Champaign.
+I recently completed my Bachelor's from the Department of Computer Science & Engineering at the Indian Institute of Technology Bombay.
-I am interested in Artificial Intelligence and Machine Learning.
+I am interested in Machine Learning and Software Engineering.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Aakriti28&label=Profile%20views&color=129e00&style=plastic" alt="Aakriti28" /> </p>